 The Company shall (and the Promoter shall ensure that the Company shall) repay to Behram an amount of INR 16,25,000 (along with the Interest) exclusive of any and all taxes ("Balance Loan Amount") in accordance with the repayment schedule as annexed herewith as Annexure 1.
 It is hereby further agreed amongst the Parties that the Company shall (and the Promoter shall ensure that the Company shall) provide post dated cheques executed by the duly authorised signatory(ies) of the Company ("PDC's") to Behram on Execution Date in respect of the Balance Loan Amount in accordance with Annexure 1.

 The Company shall (and the Promoter shall ensure that the Company shall) provide to Behram duly certified bank account statements of the Company held bank accounts on the 7th calendar day of each calendar month starting from August 07, 2018 up till the full and final discharge of the Pending Loan Amount.
-Notwithstanding anything contained herein, if the bank account statements of the Company reflect that it is in a position to repay the Balance Loan Amount (or a portion thereof) earlier than as prescribed under Annexure 1, then, such repayment shall be effected immediately to Behram.
+Notwithstanding anything contained herein, if the bank account statements of the Company reflect that more than INR 10,00,000 (Indian Rupees Ten Lakh Only) is available in the bank accounts of the Company, then, the Company shall repay to Behram the Balance Loan Amount (or a portion thereof) earlier than as prescribed under Annexure 1..

 OTHER TERMS